-From ancient Dilmun temples to pearl merchant houses, discover 5,000 years of heritage across the island.
+From ancient Dilmun temples to pearl merchant houses -- explore 5,000 years of heritage across the island through an interactive map.

 Dilmun - Portuguese (2300 BC - 16th C)